test-driven-development/devops-research-and-assessment/cover.md

 notes:

 - more than 32,000 total survey responses
+- notice the diminishing number of responses over time
+- Jez says it's due to diminishing engagement
+- but the lower level of responses is statistically insignificant

-next -> definition of devops
+next -> start with the definition of devops
 ___

 <br/>